-In the event of sudden closure, it is expected that the land beneath the Northern NAF stockpile and the ignimbrite stockpile would require some minor recontouring prior to topsoiling with 100 mm of topsoil and grassing (topsoil is not required on the topsoil stockpiles).
+It is expected that the land beneath the Northern NAF stockpile and the ignimbrite stockpile would require some minor recontouring prior to topsoiling with 100mm of topsoil and grassing (topsoil is not required on the topsoil stockpiles).
 This is a conservative assumption as material from both stockpiles will be used for rehabilitation elsewhere in the waste disposal area, and the recontouring would be done as part of the material recovery.